 The Bakery That Changed My Mind About Bagels

-My husband and I are regulars to Maine, so we'd heard murmurs about the bagels at Scratch Baking Company.
-The straightforward, no-frills neighborhood joint — not a subway tile, fancy light fixture, or marble tabletop in site — opened in South Portland in 2004 and has been quietly churning out some of the best baked goods you'll ever eat.
-At least that's what we had heard.
+My husband and I are regulars to Maine, and we’d heard murmurs about the bagels at Scratch Baking Company.
+The straightforward, no-frills neighborhood joint opened in South Portland in 2004 and has been quietly churning out some of the best baked goods you’ll ever eat.
+At least that’s what we had heard.
 We had also heard that we should get there early to beat the crowds.

-One summer trip, we decided to try our luck.
+One summer trip in 2014, we decided to try our luck.
 We arrived at 7:30 a.m. to find a line snaking out the door and down the block.
 Not ones to be deterred by a wait, we got out of the car and secured our place in line.

 I was excitedly mapping out all the toppings I was going to get on my bagel — capers, tomatoes, onion — when a helpful woman turned around and clued us in about how it works: Grab your bagels (the limit depends on time of year; check their sign), choose a tub of cream cheese (they have plain and herb-flecked) from the fridge, and then, if you’re lucky, find a seat outside.

-To say I was not happy about this revelation is an understatement.
-How boring, I thought.
-But we'd already been waiting for 20 minutes; at that point we were committed.
+I felt a twinge of disappointment upon hearing that, but we’d already been waiting for 20 minutes; at that point we were committed.

 When we finally got our bagels — one Maine sea salt bagel each and a single-serve portion of the herb cream cheese — we went outside to find all the seating occupied.
-Hungry and annoyed, we sat on the steps of a neighboring building and tore into our bagels, which were still warm from the oven.
+We sat on the steps of a neighboring building and hungrily tore into our bagels, which were still warm from the oven.
 Eschewing the little plastic knife they have near the register, we dunked them right into the cream cheese.